 Showers’ win was quite unlikely considering he qualified eighth in the elite 16-bike elimination field.
 A mid-pack qualifying effort at the tour’s most sought after event left Showers with some pretty tall orders on race day.
 Showers responded to the challenging agenda the same way he’s embraced life’s challenges for the last 39 years; one step at a time.

 All in the same day Showers defeated the defending champion and pole-sitter Angelle Sampey, as well as the current points leader Geno Scali en route to winning the event.
 Showers was out motored on two occasions where his competition actually posted a better elapsed time.
 However in each instance Showers was able to overcome the deficit and reach the finish line first due to better starting-line reaction times.
 In the final Showers took out Shawn Gann’s quicker but losing 7.23 with his own 7.26 and stellar .021 reaction time.

 “To win the final on a holeshot was the ultimate,” Showers said.
 “It was unbelievable.
 It was definitely God working through me.”

-Because Showers’ disability is camouflaged by his leathers many of the fans are still unaware that he’s disabled.
+Because Showers’ disability is camouflaged by his leathers many of the fans were still unaware that he is disabled.
 In the Indianapolis winner’s circle Showers was so overcome with pride he wanted to show the whole world he was an amputee.
 The usually soft spoken Showers removed one of his legs, waved it to the crowd and shouted “This is the leg that kicked that ass!”

 “I needed to send a message out and show the world the power of the disabled,” Showers said.
 “I wanted people to know you can overcome any obstacle if you believe in yourself.
 I wanted to say, look at me.
 A double amputee just won the biggest motorcycle drag race of the year. ”